Austin6868/dm_db_population/README.md

       'bookingid': combos[1],
   }
   ```
+ where userid and bookingid are both primary keys, where both of them have a range where they can be mutually unique.

 - If you ever wanted to generate start and end time that happen sequentially, do it like this:
   ```python